simplesalt/main-9bc77/content/speaking_law.md

 This talk teaches my proven solution to these problems.
 It is easy, luddite-friendly, and is usually the single most effective way to prevent internet crime for firms under 50.

-Also available as a 2-hour live workshop; participants get set up, practice the methods, and create a detailed plan to implement it firm-wide.
+Also available as a 2-hour workshop; participants get set up, practice the methods, and create a detailed plan to implement it firm-wide.

 ### What Title Companies can Teach Us